backlineint/bpi-11ty/src/posts/2021/documenting-mac-setup.md

 ## Prerequisites
 * Make a cup of coffee.
 * Make sure you have your 2FA apps handy
-* For anything that isn't in version control or in the cloud (hopefully reducing every time you do this), copy over files using a USB drive.
+* For anything that isn't in version control or in the cloud (hopefully that list gets smaller every time you do this), copy over files using a USB drive.

 ## System Preferences
 * If I'm using multiple monitors, configure monitor orientation under System Preferences -> Displays.